Redemptor hominis: Critique of atheist governments

-Without naming it explicitly, Redemptor hominis confronts the system of atheist-based Communism, such as that found in his native Poland, an "atheism that is programmed, organized, and structured as a political system."
+Without naming it explicitly, Redemptor hominis confronts the system of atheistic Communism, as in his native Poland, an "atheism that is programmed, organized, and structured as a political system."
 John Paul confronts this on the philosophical level as inherently inhuman.
-Citing Augustine's famous quote of "You made us for yourself, Lord, and our heart is restless until it rests in you," John Paul argues that the human person naturally strives for God (as understood through whatever religion) as the full dimension of humanity.
-Thus, he states, systems such as Communism that deny this essential aspect of human nature are fundamentally flawed and inherently unable to satisfy the deepest human longings for the fullest expression of human life.
-This lays a philosophical underpinning to the pope's own remarkably successful actions confronting Communism in the political field.
+Citing Augustine's famous quote of "You made us for yourself, Lord, and our heart is restless until it rests in you," John Paul argues that the human person naturally strives for God (as understood through the various religions) as the full dimension of humanity.
+Thus, systems that deny this essential aspect of human nature are fundamentally flawed and inherently unable to satisfy the deepest human longings for the full expression of life.
+This lays a philosophical foundation for the pope's remarkably successful career in confronting Communism in the political field.

-He specifically denounces governments opposed to freedom of religion as an attack on man's inherent dignity: "the curtailment of the religious freedom of individuals and communities is not only a painful experience but it is above all an attack on man's very dignity."
+He specifically denounces government persecution of any religion: "the curtailment of the religious freedom of individuals and communities is not only a painful experience but it is above all an attack on man's very dignity."